 Developing a positive and engaging work culture is crucial for the long term success of your business.
 Many businesses neglect their importance and suffer a high turnover rate with employees as a result.
 You don’t have to be one of them, though.

-Consider dialing back how closely you monitor employees.
+Consider dialling back how closely you monitor employees.
 It’s okay to ensure that they are remaining productive and on-task, but invading their privacy can do more harm than good.

 Similarly, a good work culture should offer employees freedom in how they dress and express themselves.
 Make your dress code more casual while remaining professional.